-GEO180 WORLD REGIONAL GEOGRAPHY Credits: 3 Schedule: 3 hours weekly [Lecture (3)]
+GEO180 WORLD REGIONAL GEOGRAPHY Credits: 3

 Satellite imaging and worldwide Internet access, along with climate change, population growth, and energy consumption, are changing worldviews the world over.
-In this course, exploration and discovery focus considerably on non-Western traditions as students utilize opensource technology for map questing and map building, to take "aerial visits" to other lands and to converse (real-time) with persons in distant locations.
+In this course, exploration and discovery focus considerably on non-Western traditions as students utilize opensource technology for map questing and map building, to take "aerial visits" to other lands and to converse (realtime) with persons in distant locations.